Impact of the privatisation of British Rail: Other

 The Green Party call for renationalisation of the network.
-The Labour Party supported renationalisation in their manifestos for the 2017 and 2019 UK general elections.
+The Green Party committed to renationalisation in their 2015 manifesto, reconfirming this at their Autumn Conference in Birmingham in September 2014.
+Caroline Lucas' Private Member's Bill called for the end of franchising altogether.
+Lucas argued that allowing the individual franchises, when they expire or when a company fails to meet its franchise conditions, to fall back into public ownership will avoid expensive compensation to the rail companies, saving over £1 billion per year for the public.

 The Scottish Labour Party and the Scottish Greens advocated for the renationalisation of the First ScotRail contract, which was instead awarded to Abellio by the Scottish government in 2014.
-In October 2014, then Scottish National Party (SNP) Transport Minister Keith Brown said "Scotland's railway has attracted a world leading contract to deliver for rail staff and passengers."
+In October 2014, then Scottish National Party (SNP) Transport Minister Keith Brown said 'Scotland's railway has attracted a world leading contract to deliver for rail staff and passengers'.

-The Green Party committed to renationalisation in their 2015 Manifesto, reconfirming this at their Autumn conference in Birmingham in September 2014.
-Caroline Lucas' Private Member's Bill calls for the end of franchising altogether.
-Lucas argues allowing the individual franchises when they expire or when a company fails to meet its franchise conditions to fall back into public ownership will avoid expensive compensation to the rail companies, saving over £1 billion per year for the public.
+The Social Democratic Party supports renationalising the railways.

+In 2021, the Welsh Government put their main railway service operator, Transport for Wales Rail into public ownership from KeolisAmey Wales.

-In 2022, the Scottish Government brought the main Scottish operator into public ownership as ScotRail Trains.
+In 2022, the Scottish Government brought the main Scottish operator into public ownership as ScotRail.